 Are employers required to give their employees lunch breaks?

 Yes.
-In Nevada, an employer shall not employ an employee for a continuous period of 8 hours without permitting the employee to have an uninterrupted meal period of at least 30 minutes.
+In the state of Nevada, an employer shall not employ an employee for a continuous period of 8 hours without permitting the employee to have an uninterrupted meal period of at least 30 minutes.
 Meal periods may be paid or unpaid.

 Are there are exceptions to the rules regarding meal and/or rest periods?